couchbaselabs/ToDoLite-iOS/tutorial.md

 This time, we will work in `ShareViewController.m`.
 Before that, open the header file and notice the dataSource property is of type CBLUITableSource.

 In `viewDidLoad:`:
 - create a new variable called `liveQuery` of type LiveQuery.
-Use the `queryProfilesInDatabase` passing in the current database
+Use the Profile `queryProfilesInDatabase` class method passing in the current database
 - set the `query` property on the `dataSource` to the live query you created above
-- set it’s `labelProperty` to `name`
+- set it’s `labelProperty` to `name`.
+Then
-- set the `deletionAllowed` boolean property to `NO`

 At this point, you’re done!
 Try running the app and notice the list all the Profiles documents is there.